serverless-guru/sls-jest/doc/spies/eventbridge.md

 Config:

 - `matcherDefaultTimeout`: The default timeout for event matchers, in milliseconds.
 Defaults to `10000`.
+This is the maximum time that a matcher will wait until it can determine that the assertion secceeds or fails.
+Also see the [recommendations](#recommendations) below about timeouts.

 **with the sqs adapter**:

 - `waitTimeSeconds`: number, optional: The maximum polling time of the the sqs poller (uses long polling).
 Defaults to `20`.
 Must be between `0` (use short polling) and `20`.
+The spie will run long polling cycles until the spie is [stopped](#spystop)
 - `clientConfig`: [SQSClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/interfaces/sqsclientconfig.html), optional.
 Custom AWS SDK config.

 **with the cloudwatch adapter**:

-- `interval`: number, optional: The interval at which the spy will pull logs.
+- `interval`: number, optional: The interval at which the spy will pull logs from the log group.
 - `clientConfig`: [CloudWatchLogsClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cloudwatch-logs/interfaces/cloudwatchlogsclientconfig.html), optional.
 Custom AWS SDK config.

 ## Usage

 The simplest and more efficient way to use EventBridge spies is to create it at the very begining of your tests. i.e.: in a `beforeAll()` hook at the top of your file or a `describe` block.
-The first time you create s spy for a given configuration combination, a new CloudFormation stack will be deployed automatically with the required resources.
-Further usage of a similar stack will re-use the already deployed resources.
+The first time you create a spy for a given configuration combination (`adapter` and `busName`), a new CloudFormation stack will be deployed automatically with the necessary resources.
+Further usage of the same spy will re-use the already deployed resources, even across several files.

 ```ts
 let spy: EventBridgeSpy;